Aircraft Structure

 Parts of Aircraft

-Power plant creating thrust
+- Power plant that provides thrust

 PARTS OF AN AIRCRAFT